-As both a mom of toddlers and a nationally certified yoga instructor, I’ve experienced firsthand how fun and beneficial yoga can be – not just for parents but for their children, too!
-I recently ran a series of workshops for parents and their children, including mother-daughter yoga classes, mother-son yoga classes, and family day yoga.
+As a mom of toddlers and a nationally certified yoga instructor, I’ve experienced firsthand how fun and beneficial yoga can be — for parents and their children!
+I recently ran a series of workshops for parents and their children, including mother-daughter yoga classes, mother-son yoga classes, and family-day yoga.
 It was one of the most popular series I’ve ever taught.
 It was so fun helping parents discover new yoga poses they could do with their kids!

-The children had so much fun playing with their parents as we moved through various vinyasa and hatha-style yoga poses.
-Parents loved the chance to be one-on-one with their children, and children loved having their parent so focused on them.
+The children had so much fun playing with their parents as we moved through various vinyasa and hatha yoga poses.1 Parents loved the chance to be one-on-one with their children, and children loved having their parent so focused on them.
 It was an exciting, bonding experience to witness.
 The most beautiful part of the parent-child yoga journey was the laughter, joy, personal growth, and learning about each other that happened.

 How Yoga Can Benefit Your Child

 Yoga can be so instructive in terms of understanding what our body needs to be healthy.
-For a child to see and experience the mindfulness that yoga enables in tandem with a parent truly sets a foundation for that child’s awareness of what it means to be healthy—both physically and mentally.
+For a child to see and experience the mindfulness that yoga enables in tandem with a parent truly sets a foundation for that child’s awareness of what it means to be physically and mentally healthy.

-Below are six yoga poses that can be done universally with any age—including toddlers.
+Below are six yoga poses for kids that can be done universally with any age—including toddlers.
 I’ve also included a conversation prompt if you’d like to dialogue with your child throughout the exercise.
 As a reminder, don’t be discouraged if your child is acting silly or can’t master a yoga pose.
 The point is to have fun and relax, above all else!